morlandi/django-query-inspector/README.rst

 A collection of tools to:

+    - count and trace db queries for debugging purposes or to optimize them
     - render a Queryset (or a list of dictionaries) in various formats
     - export a Queryset to a spreadsheet
     - inspect the SQL activity happening under the hood of a Django project
+    - and more ...

 .. contents::